TheAlgorithms/JavaScript/README.md

     If you run into a **merge conflict**, you have to resolve that.
 There are a lot of guides online, or you can try this one by [opensource.com](https://opensource.com/article/20/4/git-merge-conflict).

+5. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.

 6. Push your changes _to your repository_:

     ```bash